IT solutions are either utilized as a service or procured from third-party vendors by organizations of all types and sizes.

 Often, service providers meet the SLA metrics like service uptime but fail to support the end-user’s goals because they lack context.

-So, service providers should aim to identify what end-customer wants and then define the SLA according to that goal.
 This will not only affect how the service provider manages the end-users’ services but also enable them to understand the service levels better.

 5. Develop individual SLAs for each service that needs to be measured:

-Each service has its own processing and delivery time and authorization schedule.
-So rather than developing a common SLA and specifying that all service requests must be tracked in a single way, establish different SLAs for each service in your service catalog.
+Instead of developing a common SLA and specifying a single method to track all service requests, establish different SLAs for each service in your service catalog.

 Conclusion